juurisss/public-mbautorejoin/README.md

 ## MBAutoRejoin - Ruining other player's stats.

-MBAutoRejoin, or the Mineberry Automatic Rejoin mod, allows players to leave and rejoin the game after falling into the void.
+MBAutoRejoin, or the Mineberry Automatic Rejoin mod, allows players to leave and rejoin the game when it detects the player is falling into the void.
 THIS IS A FORGE 1.8.9 MOD

 ## Commands